yanteing/Google-Data-Analytics-CaseStudy-1-Cyclistic-/README.md

 ### Combined Dataset
-SQL Query: [Data Combining](https://github.com/yanteing/Google-Data-Analytics-CaseStudy/blob/main/Data_Combining.sql) 12 csv files are uploaded into this table and apended, containing around 5.6 million rows of data for the year 2022
+SQL Query: [Data Combining](https://github.com/yanteing/Google-Data-Analytics-CaseStudy/blob/main/Data_Combining.sql)

+12 csv files are uploaded into this table and apended, containing around 5.6 million rows of data for the year 2022

 ### Data_Cleaning
 SQL Query: [Data Cleaning](https://github.com/yanteing/Google-Data-Analytics-CaseStudy/blob/main/Data_Cleaning.sql)
 1. All the rows that are having missing values have been removed
-2. 3 self derived columns have been added: ride_length for duration of the trip, day_of_week and month
+2. Three self derived columns have been added: ride_length for duration of the trip, day_of_week and month
 3. Trips with duration less than a minute and longer than a day are excluded
 4. Total of around 1.3 million rows are removed in this step

 ## 4.Analyze & Share
-SQL Query: [Data Analysis](https://github.com/yanteing/Google-Data-Analytics-CaseStudy/blob/main/Data_Analysis.sql) Data Visualization: Tableau (Link website)
+SQL Query: [Data Analysis](https://github.com/yanteing/Google-Data-Analytics-CaseStudy/blob/main/Data_Analysis.sql)

+Data Visualization: Tableau (Link website)

 I have prepared my analysis and now I would like to visualize this in Tableau.